pvlib/pvlib-python/docs/sphinx/source/modelchain.rst

 The key parts of ModelChain are:

-    1. The :py:meth:`ModelChain.run_model() <.ModelChain.run_model>` method
+    1. The ModelChain.run_model methods.
     2. A set of methods that wrap and call the PVSystem methods.
-    3. A set of methods that inspect user-supplied objects to determine the appropriate default models.
+    3. A set of methods that can inspect user-supplied objects to infer the appropriate model when a models isn't specified by the user.

 run_model methods
 ~~~~~~~~~~~~~~~~~